SchiefLab/SteichenScience2019/README.md

 In the Zeppelin notebook folder, we have provided an [example notebook](https://github.com/SchiefLab/HIVPrimeDonors/tree/master/zeppelin_notebooks) for querying our dataset.
 This includes an example showing how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al.

+**Note** In order to view the Zeppelin notebook, you will need to upload the JSON file to a Zeppelin notebook server.